 “Dream a lot of crazy dreams together, and live a few of them together.” ~ Me, on Twitter

 Dreams for the future are an important thing.
-In fact, some would argue such dreams are vital for good mental health, and I would agree.
-It is good and right to dream, and it is more than acceptable with God for you to have some pretty crazy dreams.
-It is okay to modify dreams, let some go, and pick up dreams.
-It is also important to live at least some of the dreams, including some of the more crazy ones.
+Some would argue such dreams are vital for good mental health, and I would agree.
+It’s good and right to dream, and it’s more than acceptable with God for you to have some pretty crazy dreams.
+It’s okay to modify dreams, let some go, and pick up new dreams.
+It’s also important to live at least some of the dreams, including some of the crazier ones.

 Just as dreams are healthy for individuals, shared dreams are healthy married couples.
-When things are tough day dreaming together can make you both feel better, and make you feel closer.
-Your most crazy shared dreams are like a special secret held by just the two of you, and that is a powerful thing.
+When things are tough, day dreaming together can make you both feel better and make you feel closer.
+Your craziest shared dreams are like a special secret held by just the two of you, and that’s a powerful thing.

 What about you and your wife, do you have dreams together?
 Do you have some crazy dreams?
 Will you actually do some of those things?

 Further reading: A Passionate Voice Within, a blog post from Ransomed Heart Ministries, is a good call to live larger.
 (The post is material taken from The Sacred Romance: Drawing Closer to the Heart of God by Brent Curtis and John Eldredge)